webtides/luna-docs/content/docs/elements.md

      * Make sure to really only load data which is unique for every element on the page.
      *
      * Here we can make calls to the database or any other service with data we require on each page load.
      *
-     * If we are statically exporting the site, these properties won't ever be loaded.
-     *
      * @param {*}
      *